chetanmeh/meta64/docs/code-notes.md

 ## Underscore (_)

 A underscore variable in the JS should generally be interpreted at "this".
 In other words an underscore (_) at the front of a varible or as a scoping variable, means that the variable is referencing the current JS file that it's in.
 The convention would mean that for example, in a class named 'util.js' if you see something like "_.myVar or _.myFunction" those will be the same as "util.myVar or util.myFunction".
 So the underscore itself is the scoping variable that is the near equivalent of 'this' in Java or C++.
 Since JS is a functional language more than an OOP one, we use this name convention.
 I think this is a common convention used by JS developers also, to have underscore mean something similar to 'this'.
-Also in each module there is a variable named js, which holds all the public variables for that module all on a single scope.

-To have private variables in a given module, simply put them outside the 'js' scope, and then they will not be visible to any other modules (i.e. JS files) other than the module they are in.
-In retrospect this 'js' sub-scope was unnessary and I have plans to remove it.
-Module scope is sufficient.

 ## RESTfulness